beccam/katakoda-scenarios/nodejs/intro.md

   * Insert a user into a table
   * Select that user back out
   * Update the user's age
   * Delete the user from the table
 * Process CQL query results programmatically

+ver 0.1